 Six Ways to Use Concrete Pavers

 Concrete pavers are not the most glamorous building material, but they are much, much less expensive than stone.
-Advances in paver manufacturing have yielded concrete pavers that look remarkably like stone.
-When carefully set, concrete pavers can look decidedly sophisticated and upscale.
+When carefully set, concrete pavers can look decidedly sophisticated and upscale, especially since advances in manufacturing have yielded pavers with a remarkable resemblance to natural stone.

-When people think pavers, they often think of driveways.
-Pavers are a beautiful alternative to asphalt.
-They increase curb appeal by giving the driveway the look of luxury.
-There are many ways to install pavers, beyond driveways.
-Concrete pavers can be used in place of poured concrete, in place of red bricks, in place of asphalt, and in place of a variety of exterior stone products.
+When homeowners think concrete pavers, they often think of driveways.
+Faux stone pavers are a beautiful alternative to asphalt, which can increase curb appeal by giving the driveway the look of luxury.
+However, there are many other ways to install pavers, beyond driveways.
+Concrete pavers may be used as an inexpensive, relatively easy-to-install alternative in place of poured and stamped concrete, bricks, asphalt, and a variety of exterior stone products.

 1. Build a patio.

-This patio was built by Hoffnew Landscaping & Nursery, an Orlando hardscape contractor.
+This distinguished stone-look concrete paver patio was built by Hoffnew Landscaping & Nursery, an Orlando hardscape contractor.

 3. Construct a pathway.

-I love this concrete paver pathway, but I really shared this photo because of the privacy screen pergola.
+I love this sweet curved concrete paver pathway, but I really shared this photo because of the privacy screen pergola.
 The pergola/privacy screen is such a gorgeous piece of custom carpentry.

 4. Use big pavers as stepping stones.

-If you need a walkway but don't want to invest the time or money into a fully paved walkway, a gravel or rock and paver path is an attractive solution.
+If you need a walkway to your front entrance or through your garden but don't want to invest the time or money in a fully paved walkway, a rock and paver path is an attractive solution.

 5. Redo your pool deck.